March-08/CUDA-programming/README.md

 - [Device Query](https://github.com/March-08/CUDA-programming/tree/main/device_query)

-  Here is a simple script to query on the fly our device and get its properties/
+  Here is a simple script to query on the fly our device and get its properties